Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Pricing by Replication in Regular Markets

-The issue of pricing at time $t$ is also important when we ask the following question: in which way a contract entered into by the hedger at time 0 can be unwound by him at time $t$.
-The easiest way to unwind at time $t$ a contract initiated at time 0 at the price $\wh p_0 (x,\cC)$ would be to `assign' all obligations associated with the remaining part of the contract on $[t,T]$ to another trader.
-It is rather clear that the gained value $\wh p_t (x,\cC )$ for $0< t <T$ is the amount of cash, which the hedger would be willing to pay to another trader who would then take the hedger's position from time $t$ onwards.
-This leads to the following definition of the marked-to-market value.
+The issue of valuation at time $t$ is also important when we ask the following question: at which {\it exit price} a contract entered into by the hedger at time 0 can be unwound by him at time $t$.
+In theory, the easiest way to unwind at time $t$ a contract originated at time 0 at the price $p^r_0(x,\cC)=p^g_0(x,\cC)$ would be to transfer all obligations associated with the remaining part of the contract on $[t,T]$ to another trader.
+Accordingly, the gained value $p^g_t (x,\cC)$ for $0< t <T$ would be the amount of cash, which the hedger would be willing to pay to another trader who would then take the hedger's position from time $t$ onwards.
+This argument leads to the following definition of the hedger's exit price.

-\begin{definition} The \textit{marked-to-market value} of a contract $\cC$ entered into at time 0 by the hedger with the initial endowment $x$ is given by the equality $p^m_t(x,\cC) := - \wh{p}_t(x, \cC )$ for every $t \in [0,T]$. \end{definition}
+\begin{definition} The \textit{exit price} for the contract $\cC$ entered into at time 0 by the hedger with the initial endowment $x$ is given by the equality $p^m_t(x,\cC) := - p^g_t(x,\cC)$ for every $t \in [0,T]$. \end{definition}

-On the one hand, Definition \ref{defprice4} reflects the market practice where the marked-to-market value is related to the concept of unwinding an existing contract at time $t$ at its current `market price'.
-Indeed, the equality $\wh{p}_t(x, \cC ) + p^m_t(x,\cC )= 0 $ holds for every $t \in [0,T]$ meaning that the net value of the fully hedged position is null at any moment when the contract is marked to market.

-On the other hand, a practical implementation of Definition \ref{defprice4} could prove difficult when dealing with a global pricing problem, since it would require to keep track of the past cash flows and gains from the hedging strategy (of course, provided the hedging strategy has been used by the hedger).
-We thus contend that the proxy for the marked-to-market value $p^m_t (x,\cC ) := - p_t(x,\cC )$ could be more suitable for practical purposes when dealing with a global pricing problem.
-Since the equality $\wh{p}_t(x,\cC ) = p_t(x,\cC )$ holds for a local pricing problem, the issue of a choice of the marking to market convention is immaterial in that case.
+Definition \ref{defprice4} reflects the market practice where the exit price is related to the concept of unwinding the existing contract at time $t$ at its current market value.
+Note, in particular, that the equality $p^g_t(x,\cC)+p^m_t(x,\cC)= 0 $ holds for every $t \in [0,T]$, meaning that the net value of the fully hedged position is null at any moment when the contract is marked to market.
+Unfortunately, a practical implementation of Definition \ref{defprice4} could prove difficult, especially when dealing with a global valuation problem, since it would require to keep track of past cash flows from the contract and gains from the hedging strategy (of course, provided the hedging strategy was implemented by the hedger).
+We thus contend that the proxy for the exit value $p^m_t (x,\cC) := - p^e_t(x,\cC)$ could be more suitable for most practical purposes when facing a global valuation problem.
+Since the equality $p^g_t(x,\cC)=p^e_t(x,\cC)$ holds when the valuation problem is local, the issue of the choice of a marking to market convention is clearly immaterial in that case.